 What is Abilify, and how does it work (mechanism of action)?

 The exact mechanism of action of Abilify is unknown.
-Moreover, like other anti-psychotics, it blocks several receptors on the nerves of the brain for several neurotransmitters (chemicals that nerves use to communicate with each other).
+However, like other anti-psychotics, it blocks receptors on nerves in the brain for several neurotransmitters (chemicals that nerves use to communicate with each other).
 It is thought that its beneficial effect is due to its effects on dopamine and serotonin receptors.
 Its effects on these receptors are complex, involving stimulation of the receptors but to a lesser degree than the naturally-occurring neurotransmitters (a process called partial agonism).

 Is this medication available as a generic drug?

-No, this medication is not available in generic form.
+Yes, this medication is available in generic form.